crack666/whisper-transcription/README.md

 # Audio Transcription Tool

 A Python script for transcribing audio files using OpenAI's Whisper model with silence-based segmentation.
+The tool optimizes transcription by splitting audio into segments based on silence detection.
+The tool optimizes transcription by splitting audio into segments based on silence detection.

 ## Features